 $HTTP_GET_VARS

-An associative array of variables passed to the current script via the HTTP GET method.
+associative array of variables passed to the current script via the HTTP GET

 $HTTP_POST_VARS

-An associative array of variables passed to the current script via the HTTP POST method.
+associative array of variables passed to the current script via the HTTP POST

 $HTTP_POST_FILES